tonsky/rum/README.md

 ### Server-side rendering

-When used from cljs Rum delegates serizliation to ReactDOM library.
+When used from cljs Rum delegates serialization to ReactDOM library.
 If used from clj/cljc, Rum works as a traditional template engine à la Hiccup:

 1. Rum’s `project.clj` dependency becomes `[rum "0.12.6" :exclusions [cljsjs/react cljsjs/react-dom]`
 2. Import `rum.core` as usual.